symfony-fr/symfony-docs-fr/components/dependency_injection/configurators.rst

         // ...
     }

-The ``EmailConfigurator``'s job is to inject the enabled filters into ``NewsletterManager`` and ``GreetingCardManager`` because they are not aware of where the enabled filters come from.
-In the other hand, the ``EmailFormatterManager`` holds the knowledge about the enabled formatters and how to load them, keeping the single responsibility principle.

 Le travail de ``EmailConfigurator`` consiste à injecter les filtres activés dans ``NewsletterManager`` et ``GreetingCardManager``  parce qu'ils ne sont pas conscients